xai4space/meteors/docs/reference.md

 # API Reference

-The architecture of the package can be seen on the UML diagram:
+The architecture of the package can be seen in the UML diagram:
 ![UML diagram of package structure](assets/UML-classes.png)

 ## HyperSpectral Image